John O'Hurley

-John George O'Hurley Jr. (born October 9, 1954) is an American actor, comedian, singer, author, game show host and television personality.
-He is known for his portrayal of J. Peterman on the NBC sitcom Seinfeld, and was the sixth host of the game show Family Feud from 2006 to 2010.
-He also hosted To Tell the Truth from 2000 to 2002 in syndication.
+John George O'Hurley Jr. (born October 9, 1954) is an American actor and game show host.
+He played J. Peterman on the NBC sitcom Seinfeld, provided the voice for King Neptune on SpongeBob SquarePants, and hosted the game show Family Feud from 2006 to 2010.
+O'Hurley also hosted To Tell the Truth from 2000 to 2002 in syndication.

 Early life

-O'Hurley was born in Kittery, Maine, the son of Jean (February 14, 1930 – February 9, 2017), a housewife, and John O'Hurley Sr. (January 18, 1928 – February 1, 2020), an ear, nose, and throat surgeon.
-O'Hurley attended Natick High School in Natick, Massachusetts and Kingswood-Oxford School in West Hartford, Connecticut, but moved to DuBois, Pennsylvania in 9th grade and graduated from Providence College in 1976 with a BA in Theatre.
-His older sister Carol died in 1970 at the age of 17 due to epileptic seizures, and so he performs charitable work for the Epilepsy Foundation.
-He has younger twin brothers, Bruce and Neal, and a younger sister, Susan.
+O'Hurley was born in Kittery, Maine, the son of Jeana, a housewife and John George O'Hurley, an ear, nose, and throat surgeon.

+O'Hurley attended Natick High School in Natick, Massachusetts, and Kingswood-Oxford School in West Hartford, Connecticut, but moved to DuBois, Pennsylvania, in ninth grade.
+He attended Cardinal Gibbons High School senior year, and graduated in 1972.
+O'Hurley graduated from Providence College in 1976 with a BA in Theatre.

+O'Hurley performs charitable work for the Epilepsy Foundation due to the fact that his older sister, Carol, died in 1970 at age 17 due to epileptic seizures.